module specification

 Design Thesis Project: Specialisation, Proposition and Resolution will give you the opportunity to define your specialisation within the discipline of architecture, find a context in which to work, establish and investigate a thesis to underpin and drive your design, and through these processes develop a comprehensive design proposal or proposals.
 You will come to a point of resolution in the design thesis project and both the process and the final product will be demonstrated in your design portfolio.
 A thesis in this sense is a position you will establish for yourself in relation to architectural design, and put forward as a premise to be maintained or proved through design project(s) involving extensive personal research.
 The module aims for you to emerge able to demonstrate a command of relevant knowledge as well as the conceptual, professional and technical skills that you have learnt to produce a highly resolved architectural design(s) that offer an integrated solution to a defined set of issues.

 The 60-credit module aims to complete the final stage of your academic education in architectural design, with an emphasis on the critical assessment, strategy and structure of a researched design thesis project, as well as on its detailed resolution.
-The aims of the module are to teach skills pertaining to Health and Life Safety; Ethical and Professional Practice; Structure, Construction and Resources; Design Processes and Communication and Business Skills (‘themes and values’ from RIBA: The Way Ahead 2022) and is supported by the Integrated Project Study module, AR7018 which requires specific and highly detailed evidence demonstrating the integration of cultural, professional, technical and environmental considerations into the design thesis project(s).
+The aims of the module are to teach skills pertaining to Health and Life Safety; Ethical and Professional Practice; Structure, Construction and Resources that consider the quality of lives and future generations; Design Processes and Communication and Business Skills (‘themes and values’ from RIBA: The Way Ahead 2022).
+The module is supported by the Integrated Project Study module, AR7018, which requires specific and highly detailed evidence demonstrating the integration of cultural, professional, technical and environmental understanding, climate change factors, and considerations of biodiversity into the design thesis project(s).
 Both modules demand that you are clear about the role of an architect in framing and realising a major design project and will refine your ability to deliver a coherent architectural design that integrates theory and practice with the aim of launching you on the last stage of professional training; to become architects capable of designing the structure of practice as well as the structure of buildings.
 Your performance is measured through your independence in managing the design process and your ability to relate this process to external and professional worlds.

 The module is taught through design units, which aim to work in a similar way to individual architectural practices, and each has a specific and specialised set of interests in the built environment.
 You will be encouraged to establish your own thesis and take responsibility for the direction of the work in relation to the agenda of a unit and the broader context of the academic and professional field.
 The module aims to rehearse your ability to act as an independent learner, providing a laboratory for operating within the complex environment of contemporary architectural practice.
 Design skills at Architecture RIBA 2 - MArch level are inherently transferable and are best developed through highly focused work that demands a detailed understanding of complex problems, a premise that reflects the contemporary practice of architecture.

-The module aims to provide a practical framework through which you can address the professional practice and academic discipline of architecture as outlined in the ARB/RIBA Joint Criteria ‘The Way Ahead, Education Themes and Values’ 2021 as well as ‘Guidance Notes to Institutions’ issued by the ARB in 2021 outlining the core competences expected at RIBA 2.
+The module aims to provide a practical framework through which you can address the professional practice and academic discipline of architecture as outlined in the ARB/RIBA Joint Criteria ‘The Way Ahead, Education Themes and Values’ 2021 as well as ‘Guidance Notes to Institutions’ issued by the ARB in 2021 outlining the core competences expected at RIBA 2, and in recognition of ARB Competency Outcomes for Architects 2024.

 Syllabus

-You will study Design Thesis Project: Specialisation, Proposition and Resolution through one of the Architecture RIBA 2 - MArch design units.
-Each design unit will state an overall agenda and interest within the built environment and also a project or related set of projects, which vary from year to year.
-The outline programme for each design unit is presented at the beginning of the Autumn term (Semester 1) at which time you will have an opportunity to rank your choice of design unit and programme you wish to work with.
+You will study Design Thesis, Project Specialisation, Proposition and Resolution through one of a choice of design units, each led by one or more unit tutors.
+Each design unit will state an overall agenda, set of interests and context within the built environment and provide an outline of a project or related set of projects.
+These vary from year to year and the outline programme for each design unit is presented in turn at the beginning of the Autumn term (Semester 1) at which time you will have an opportunity to rank your choice of design unit and programme you wish to work with.

 Balance of independent study and scheduled teaching activity